BaronKhan/gitgudcommit/README.md

 Git Gud Commit is not affiliated with Git, GitHub or GitLab.
 Git Gud Commit is maintained by [Baron Khan](https://github.com/BaronKhan) and is licensed under the MIT License.

+The phrase "git gud" originates from an Internet meme as an intentional misspelling of the phrase "get good".